sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - natural-language-methods/1000 - draft-summarizer.md

 title: "Summarizer draft"
 hidden: true
 ---
 Automatically extracts key/value pairs from short snippets of free text using [OpenAI's GPT-3 completion API](https://beta.openai.com/docs/).
-The Summarizer computed field method takes as input a snippet of free text, and extracts key/value pairs informed by instructions or short samples of extracted values you provide.
+The Summarizer computed field method takes as input a snippet of free text, and extracts key/value pairs based on instructions or short samples of extracted values you provide.

 Parameters
 ====